solventrix/HONEUR_eCRF/README.md

 4. Complete the user details and an initial password for the user
 5. Click the Save button

+### Deployment Notes

+Deploying Opal applications should be broadly similar to deploying any Django application.
+We include here some specific notes to consider when designing that process.

+It is expected that you will generate a new Django secret key on deployment as the one in the current `settings.py` file is linked to the Opal version rather than generated randomly at project start time.

+In addition to standard Django deployment management commands (e.g. `collectstatic`) we would recommend you run the following command at deploy time:

+`python manage.py load_lookup_lists`

+This ensures reference data in the database contains all the values required.

 ## Customising the fields in the application